Cecilia Aguiar-Curry

-Cecilia Aguiar-Curry (born September 25, 1954) is an American politician serving in the California State Assembly.
-She is a Democrat representing the 4th Assembly District, encompassing Wine Country and the western parts of the Sacramento Valley.
+Cecilia Aguiar-Curry (born September 25, 1954) is an American politician serving as the majority leader of the California State Assembly since 2023.
+A member of the Democratic Party, she has represented the 4th Assembly District since 2016.

 Biography

 Cecilia grew up in western Yolo County.
 She went to San Jose State University and earned her degree in business administration.
 After going to school and working in the Bay Area for several years, she moved back to her hometown of Winters.
 She is a co-owner of her family's walnut farm in Yolo County.
-Prior to her election to the Assembly, she was the first female Mayor of Winters.
+Prior to her election to the State Assembly, she was the first female Mayor of Winters.